Surf and Turf Honduras

-(In which we vacation for 9 days and 8 nights, split between two locations; a tropical rain forest redoubt, and a small, intimate Caribbean island retreat.)
+(In which we vacation for 9 days and 8 nights, split between two locations; a tropical rain forest lodge, and an intimate Caribbean island retreat.)

 My Honduras YouTube playlist